neo4j-partners/virtual-graph-dbx/virtual-graph.md

   constraints, so the anchored visualization lookups such as `{account_id: 184}` are already covered.
-- `account_type`, `region`, and merchant `category` are `GROUP BY` keys, not selective range filters, and a range index does not help a grouping scan.
+- `account_type`, `region`, and merchant `category` are `GROUP BY` keys, not selective range filters.
+A range index does not help a grouping scan.
 - `txn_hour` and `holder_age` are not filtered selectively by any demo query.
 - `TRANSACTED_WITH.amount` has no range filter in the current fraud query set.
 Add it later only if a merchant-amount threshold query joins the set.